LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

      this.driver = driver;
 }
 ```
-This constructor is asking for parameter of type WebDriver.
-As to create an object of the Pages, this class requires a driver.
+This constructor is asking for parameter of type WebDriver: to create an object of the Pages, this class requires a driver.

-In oder to create an object of PageObjectManager class, driver needs to be provided:
+Therefore to create an object of PageObjectManager class, driver also needs to be provided:
 ```
 PageObjectManager pageObjectManager = new PageObjectManager(driver);
 ```